passionlim/intensive/Script_Music.md

 I like to listen to various kinds of music.
 Depending on my feelings and moods, I listen to different genres of music.
 But I prefer to listen to ballad music more frequently among them.
 Lee Seung Hwan is one of the most famous ballad singers in Korea.
 Let me intorduce him.

 I'm a big fan of Lee Seung Hwan.
 He is a historic singer in South Korea.
 He made his debuted in the late 1980s and he's still active with his music.
-He has a lot of fans especially in my ages.
+He has a lot of fans who have spent their time along his music history.
 Including me, they have spent their youth with his songs.
 Listening his songs makes us reminisce our youth.

 In addition, He is still a creative and energetic artist.
 He wrote hundreds of songs and produced tens of albums.
 But he still  has held serveral concerts anually and also has released his albums every year.
 Most fans crave for attending his concerts.
 Thererfore, tickets for his concerts have always been sold out in a minute.

-After I love his songs and also his passionate performances, I've become to admire him.
+After I love his songs and his passionate performances, I've become to admire him.
 I'm pretty sure that I'll listen to his music 10 year later.

 ### How did you first get interested in music?
 What kind of music did you listen to when you were young?
 How was that music different from the music you listen to today?
 How has your interest in music changed over the years?